RAG Musi...hildcare Song ideas to give to the teacher at the kindergarten graduation ceremony

 Songs of Thanks That Touch the Heart: Ideas to Give to Teachers at the Preschool Graduation Ceremony favorite_border Last updated:2026/2/2

 Songs of Thanks That Touch the Heart: Ideas to Give to Teachers at the Preschool Graduation Ceremony 10 years as a kindergarten teacher / elementary school teacher / junior and senior high school teacher / childminder kepiko Graduated from Kunitachi College of Music, Faculty of Music (now: Department of Music Culture and Education, Early Childhood Music Education major).
 In elementary school, my homeroom teacher was Jun Kusaba, a game researcher.
-After graduating from university, I worked as a kindergarten teacher for 10 years and as an after-school childcare instructor for 7 years, then took a position as a music teacher at an international school in Singapore.
-In addition to music education, I engaged in activities that introduced Japanese culture, traditional games, and recreational activities, working with many children.
-Later, through freelance writing, planning, and editing at Shogakukan, I met many delightful adults and experienced the joy of communicating and sharing.
-Drawing on the perspective cultivated in the field of education and my experience as an editor, I provide practical information with an emphasis on both input and output, mainly in areas related to music and children.
-My hobbies include instruments, singing, handicrafts, toys, drawing, traditional games, the outdoors, and books.
-My special skill is spinning-top tricks.
+After graduating from university, I worked for 10 years as a kindergarten teacher and for 7 years as an after-school childcare instructor, then took a post as a music teacher at an international school in Singapore.
+In addition to music education, I also engaged in activities that shared Japanese culture, traditional games, and recreational play, working with many children.
+Afterwards, through freelance writing, planning, and editing work at Shogakukan, I met many delightful adults and experienced the joy of communicating and conveying ideas.
+Leveraging the perspective cultivated in educational settings and my experience as an editor, I aim to deliver practical information—focusing on fields related to music and children—that values both input and output.
+Hobbies include instruments, singing, handcrafts, toys, drawing, traditional play, the outdoors, books, DIY, and crafts.
+Special skill: spinning-top tricks.

 20 years of experience as a nursery teacher / kindergarten teacher hiyoko sensei I’m Hiyoko-sensei, a former nursery school teacher from Hyogo Prefecture.
 Ever since I was five, my dream was to become a childcare worker, and before I knew it, 20 years had passed since I achieved that dream.
 Through singing and playing with the children, I kept working with the spirit of someone in their twenties, even as I increasingly felt my physical limits year by year (haha).
 From here on, I’d like to share helpful information carefully and thoughtfully, drawing on my on-site experience.